zhuzhu930/zhuzhu930/README.md

 - 👋 Hi, I’m @zhuzhu930
-- Currently enrolled at the Georgia Tech Coding Boot Camp, I'm currently learning web development skills.
+- I'm currently enrolled at the Georgia Tech Coding Boot Camp, learning web development skills.
-- 💞️ I’m looking to collaborate on front end web development
+- 💞️ Though I'm just an novice web developer, I'm passionate about what I do and love to learn more.
-- 📫 How to reach me via email: zhuzhu930@yahoo.com
+- 📫 You can reach me via email: zhuzhu93028@gmail.com

 <!---
 zhuzhu930/zhuzhu930 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.